top of page

 What Is a Three Line Diagram for Solar?

 A three-line diagram is a technical PV system drawing that displays individual phase, neutral, and grounding conductors, along with protection devices and interconnection points.
 It provides the detail needed for load calculations, grounding verification, and confirming NEC-compliant wiring methods.
+Unlike a simplified overview drawing, a solar three-line diagram maps the actual conductor-level layout that AHJs and utilities need to verify before approving a system.

 Single Line Diagram vs Three Line Diagrams